-- 12.a.(1) Net operating margin ratio
+- 10.a.(1) Net operating margin ratio

-- 12.a.(2) Total excess margin ratio
+- 10.a.(2) Total excess margin ratio

-- 12.a.(3) Operating ratio
+- 10.a.(3) Operating ratio

-- 12.b.
+- 10.b.
 Days cash on hand ratio

-- 12.c.(1) Cash to debt ratio
+- 10.c.(1) Cash to debt ratio

-- 12.c.(2) Debt service coverage ratio
+- 10.c.(2) Debt service coverage ratio

-Effective asset/liability (balance sheet) management is a key to an organization's long-term survival.
-It ensures that funds are available to meet strategic objectives; to replace, renovate, or expand current facilities; and to meet the contractual obligations of residents and persons served.
+Effective asset/liability (balance sheet) management is key to an organization's long-term survival.
+Goals include ensuring that funds are available to meet the long-term contractual needs of residents, for both healthcare and contract refunds, as well as strategic growth objectives relating to existing and future facilities, affiliations, and new service line opportunities.